gerhro/post-receive_hook-formula/Readme.rst

 post-receive_hook-formula
 ===========================

-Create Custom_hooks for the gitlab
+On the git server, add a post-receive hook

 .. note::